 How to Apply for Financial Aid

 If you’ve been accepted to Cleveland State Community College, congratulations!
 Your life is about to change for the better!
-Financial assistance is available for those who need it, and our Financial Aid Department will gladly assist you in process.
+Financial assistance is available for those who need it, and our Financial Aid Office will gladly assist you in the process.
 Read on to find out how to make your school experience more affordable.

 - Complete the FAFSA application at www.fafsa.ed.gov.
 Cleveland State’s federal code is 003999.

 - After applying, you’ll receive a Student Aid Report/Acknowledgement.
 Review your answers to ensure they’re correct.